I offer forensic linguistic consultancy for cases of authorship analysis and I also work on historical cases of disputed authorship.

 If you require consultancy on forensic or historical authorship problems please contact me via email or fill in this form.

-Here is a sample of forensic or historical cases I have worked on:
+Here are some examples of forensic or historical cases I have worked on: